RuSick/AndroidProjects/IPW2/README.md

-# Product list output application using sqlite databas
+# Product list output application using sqlite database

-There are 3 xml layouts written for the program.
+## There are 3 xml layouts written for the program.

 For entering new products: